 Comparison of ISAS VS. Income Driven Repayment Plans

 ISA and IBR programs both have payments based on income, but after that, they both look very different.
-Even though IBR payments are based on income, there is still an underlying loan with interest.
+Even though IBR payments are based on income, there is still an underlying traditional loan with interest.
 If you aren’t able to cover the interest building up with your payment, you will start seeing your balance grow over time.

-IBR is a loan, so if you fulfill the requirements and you have the rest of your loan forgiven, you still have to pay taxes on the amount forgiven.
+IBR is more like a traditional loan, so if you fulfill the requirements and you have the rest of your loan forgiven, you still have to pay taxes on the amount forgiven.
 Even though this is favorable to paying off the whole loan, it can cause a large one-time payment that you may not be ready for.
 This could cause you an even bigger headache during tax time.

 Income-based repayment plans are also part of federal funding loans, therefore they have limits on how much one can borrow.
 For undergraduates, students are only able to borrow up to $57,500 over the course of their studies.
 This includes yearly limits of up to $12,500.
 But sometimes this still isn’t enough to cover education costs.

 On the other hand, Income Share Agreements don’t currently have a limit on how much you can use.
 Some schools do limit the amount that a student can borrow, but this is all at the school level.
 Still, the annual limits for some of these programs are larger than the annual traditional loan limit from the federal government.

 While IBR programs have some downfalls, these federal loans can still be potentially less costly due to their low interest rate.
 Federal loans also have protections that other private loans don’t have, such as deferment and forbearance that allow you to pause payments.